tide-org/tide/docs/done.md

 [x] add tests for callbacks
 [x] determine tests to be created for stdio and add config [x] move to github.com/tide
+[x] fix log.py permission denied when file to write to is set without a path